 Instructions

-• PREP: Prepare the chicken and veggies.
-Cut the chicken into small chunks (about 3/4 to 1 inch).
-Finely chop the garlic and ginger.
-Slice the onion into thin strips.
-Peel and then very thinly slice the carrot into diagonal slices (important the slices are thin so they cook in time).
-Chop the broccoli into small pieces; very thinly slice the pepper.
+• Prepare chicken and veggies.
+Cut chicken into small chunks (about 3/4 to 1 inch).
+Finely chop garlic and ginger.
+Slice onion into thin strips.
+Peel and very thinly slice the carrot into diagonal slices (important the slices are thin so they cook in time).
+Chop broccoli into small pieces; very thinly slice the pepper.
 The veggies need to be thinly sliced (or chopped small) so they can cook through quickly.

-• COOK: Add the vegetable oil to a very large nonstick skillet or wok.
+• Add the vegetable oil to a very large nonstick skillet or wok.
 Heat to high heat.
 Once hot, add garlic and ginger, stirring quickly to keep from burning.
 Add onion.
-Cook, stirring constantly for 1 minute or until onion begins to soften.
+Cook, stirring constantly, for 1 minute or until onion begins to soften.
 Add chicken and stir for 1 minute until surface goes from pink to white.
-Add in the carrots, sugar snap peas, broccoli, and red pepper.
+Add carrots, sugar snap peas, broccoli, and red pepper.
 Stir constantly for 1 minute.
-Pour in the sauce and cook, stirring near constantly for another 2-3 minutes or until the sauce has thickened, chicken is cooked through, and veggies are crisp-tender (they shouldn't get soggy or soft -- you want some bite to them!)
+Pour in the sauce and cook, stirring near constantly for another 2–3 minutes or until the sauce has thickened, chicken is cooked through, and veggies are crisp-tender (they shouldn’t get soggy or soft—you want some bite to them!)

-• SERVE: Remove from heat and serve immediately with your preferred base (we like rice).
+• Remove from heat and serve immediately with your preferred base (I like rice).
 Garnish with crushed red pepper flakes, thinly sliced green onions, and/or toasted sesame seeds as desired.

 Video